Tomodoro/transmission-lever/README.md

 ## Installation

-This python is written in python.
+This program is written in python and is platform agnostic.

 1. Clone the repo:
 ```bash